 Hypothesis: Preschool students who participate in the modified Zones curriculum will exhibit improved self-regulation skills when compared to peers who do not receive the curriculum.

 Want to get involved with Zones related research?

-Social Thinking, the publisher of The Zones of Regulaiton, is teaming with me and the community to study the related outcomes of using The Zones.
+Social Thinking, the publisher of The Zones of Regulation, is teaming with me (Leah Kuypers) and the community to study the related outcomes of using The Zones.
 Over the summer months, I will be working with Dr. Pamela Crooke from Social Thinking to design a study that users of the Zones curriculum can volunteer to participate in.
 If you would like to be notified of the project once we have it set up, please follow the link here.